facto/facto.github.io/_posts/2016-03-28-how-to-tell-little-white-lies-with-pivotal-tracker.markdown

 date: 2016-03-28T14:38:52-07:00
 ---

+First of all, **estimates are always lies**.
+But let's forget about that for a second.

 I've used Tracker for many years and find that it still provides tremendous value.
 There's an age-old debate: **which story point method should I use when estimating?**

 OK, so you've answered that.
 But what do those values mean?
 A little googling will quickly reveal that almost every developer has their own interpretation.